Starfish Greathearts Foundation: Fundraising highlights

 Charitable Trust and Foundations Support: Support from charitable trusts, foundations and development agencies form an important part of maintaining the work of Starfish.
 The organisation has a track record of securing grants of varying sizes in the UK, USA and South Africa.
-The Coca-Cola Africa Foundation donated over R1.2 million to Starfish in the year 2003 for key projects in KwaZulu-Natal, whilst more recently The Makro Foundation donated R240,000 towards children's educational needs in the Thandanani Programme.
+The Coca-Cola Africa Foundation donated over R1.2 million to Starfish in the year 2003 for key projects in KwaZulu-Natal, whilst more recently The Makro Foundation donated R240,000 towards children's educational needs in the Thandanani Program.

 In the UK, the charity is supported by more than 50 charitable trusts and foundations with grants ranging from £200 to more than £70,000 from organisations.
 Starfish has previously received statutory support from Isle of Man Government Overseas Aid Committee.

 Corporate Support: Corporate supporters globally has included Anglo American plc, BP, Coca-Cola, SABMiller plc, Virgin Atlantic, Virgin Media, Virgin Megastores and Xstrata.
 Saracens Premiership Rugby Club, also known as Saracens F.C., is the latest major partner to lend their support to the charity having visited one of their projects in January 2009.

 US President's Emergency Plan For AIDS Relief: Much of the expansion of the charity's work in South Africa has only been possible through the support of the President's Emergency Plan For AIDS Relief, which has donated more than R30 million until date.
 In 2003, the US President's Emergency Plan for AIDS Relief (PEPFAR) was launched to combat global HIV/AIDS – the largest commitment by any nation to combat a single disease in history.